Newborn babies often have dry, peeling skin. Most of the time, newborn skin peeling is normal.

 Cold air is often quite dry and can cause the skin to dry out in turn.
 This can lead to cracks in the skin and peeling.
-Limiting a baby's exposure to cold air can help to prevent this.2.
-Using a humidifier
+Limiting a baby’s exposure to cold air can help to prevent this.

-Oatmeal bath treatments are available in many drug stores, natural food stores, and online.6.
-Moisturizing the skin
+Oatmeal bath treatments are available in many drug stores, natural food stores, and online.

 Another way to prevent peeling skin on newborns is to ensure that they do not become dehydrated.
-Breast milk or formula should be sufficient to hydrate babies up to 6 months in age.8.
-Avoiding unnecessary chemicals
+Breast milk or formula should be sufficient to hydrate babies up to 6 months in age.

-A newborn's skin is very sensitive.
-If the skin comes into contact with chemicals, such as perfumes or soaps with fragrances, it can become irritated.9.
-Choosing appropriate clothing
+A newborn’s skin is very sensitive.
+If the skin comes into contact with chemicals, such as perfumes or soaps with fragrances, it can become irritated.

 In addition to washing a baby with fragrance-free soaps, parents should clean a baby’s clothing in detergents that do not contain unnecessary fragrances.
 This can help to prevent secondary exposure to these chemicals.